jlfwong/speedscope/CONTRIBUTING.md

 you don't have to worry about following a formatting guide, because a program will format your code for you!

-The easiest way to use this is to use an editor integration.
+The easiest way to use Prettier is via an editor integration.
 See the [Editor Integration](https://prettier.io/docs/en/editors.html) page from Prettier's documentation for help with that.